All You Need To Know About ACL Reconstruction

 On top of performing special tests for identifying meniscus tears and injury to other ligaments of the knee, the physician will usually perform the Lachman’s test to see if the ACL is intact.

 If the ACL is torn, the examiner will feel increased forward (upward or anterior) movement of the tibia in relation to the femur.
 This is especially so when compared to the normal leg.
 A soft, mushy endpoint will also be felt when this movement ends.

 In non-surgical treatment, progressive physical therapy and rehabilitation can restore the knee’s condition close to its pre-injury state.
-The patient can also be educated on how to prevent instability and made to use a hinged knee brace.
-However, many who opt out of surgery may experience secondary injury to the knee because of episodes of instability.
+The patient can also be educated on how to prevent instability and be made to use a hinged knee brace.
+However, many who opt out of ACL surgery may experience secondary injury to the knee because of episodes of instability.